Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/project/project.md

 - **Technological Potential:** The integration of AI and big data showed promise in automating complex calculations and making sustainability data more user-friendly.
 However, it also highlighted the need for user-friendly interfaces and accurate data sources.

+-  **User Preferences**: Simplicity and relatability in tracking methods were crucial.
+Users preferred straightforward comparisons, such as energy usage in terms of smartphone charges.

+-  **Privacy Concerns**: Ensuring user comfort with data privacy was essential to gaining trust and engagement.

+-  **Engagement**: Human-like interactions were more engaging and effective in encouraging habitual change, highlighting the importance of a user-friendly interface.

 #### What Worked

 Several aspects of our approach proved successful:

 - **Google Sheets Tracker:** Initially, the tracker helped in understanding energy consumption patterns and was useful for a few days.

-- **Energy Monitor and IoT System:** The hardware we developed provided real-time data, making it easier to see the immediate impact of energy use.
+- **Energy Monitor and IoT System:** The hardware we developed provided real-time data, making it easier to see the immediate impact of energy use and  reduced the burden of manual input.

-- **AI Integration:** Using AI to process data and provide feedback through a conversational interface made the information more accessible and engaging for users.
+- **AI Integration:** Using AI to process data and provide feedback through a conversational interface made the information more accessible for users.
+This bot we developed provided energy usage tips based on user inputs like photos and voice memos, making the process engaging and easy.

 #### What Didn’t Work So Well

 We encountered several challenges and limitations:

-- **Manual Tracking:** The Google Sheets tracker became tedious after a few days, highlighting the need for a more automated solution.
+- **Manual Tracking:** The Google Sheets tracker became tedious after a few days, and reliance on extensive user input proved impractical and cumbersome, leading to user fatigue and decreased engagement.
+This was an important learning for us as it really showcased the need for a more automated solution.

-- **Data Collection:** Collecting and logging data manually was impractical for long-term use.
+- **Overwhelming Data Collection:** Collecting and logging data manually was impractical for long-term use and detailed tracking methods were overwhelming for users.
 We needed a more seamless and less intrusive method.

 - **Complexity of AI Systems:** While AI showed potential, developing and refining the algorithms required more resources and expertise than anticipated.